A host or a hostess is an essential part of the hospitality industry.

 And, they need to be excellent multitaskers to handle all these jobs effectively.

 Computer skills are essential nowadays.
 Especially when restaurants are integrating advanced computer technology into the systems.
-Hosts and hostesses need to have a primary computer and technical skills to operate these machines effectively to provide clients with a smooth service.
+Hosts and hostesses need to have primary computer and technical skills to operate these machines effectively to provide clients with a smooth service.

 How to Highlight Hostess Job Description Skills on Hostess Resume?